Sully001/developer-challenge-submission/README.md

    git clone <repository_url>
    cd backend

-2. Installing dependencies
+2. Installing dependencies:
     npm install

-3. Running the development server: The frontend application is available at "http:localhost:5173", the backend is available at localhost:3000. npm run dev
+3. Running the development server: The frontend application is available at "http:localhost:5173", the backend is available at localhost:3000: npm run dev

 ## Before running the backend ensure you define a .env file in the root of your app with the following fields